 Prop.
 13 left cities and counties scrambling for new sources of revenue.

 Before the measure passed, property tax accounted for 90 percent of all the tax income local governments used to pay for basic services, from public safety to road repairs.
 Municipalities also had the ability to adjust property tax rates as they saw fit.

 Prop.
-13 eliminated that power and slashed property tax revenue by 60 percent, said California Legislative Analyst Mac Taylor.
+13 eliminated that power and slashed property tax revenue by 60 percent, says California Legislative Analyst Mac Taylor.

-“It really had a dramatic effect on local governments,” he said.
+“It really had a dramatic effect on local governments,” he says.
 “Basically local governments could no longer adjust their property tax rates.”